donatofarina91/2025-optimization-course/README.md

 License:
-All notebooks are available under the the terms of the Creative Commons CC-BY 4.0 public license.
+All notebooks are available under the terms of the Creative Commons CC-BY 4.0 public license.